-Power sector gross daily sales volumes increased by 34% for Q1 2022 over the comparable prior year period.
-The increase was primarily due to increased gas sales to TPDC though the NNGI.
+Power sector gross daily sales volumes increased by 93% for Q2 2022 and by 60% for the six months ended June 30, 2022 over the comparable prior year periods.
+The increases were primarily due to increased gas sales to TPDC though the NNGI and to TANESCO.